darpanrangari/Switch/README.md

    - What are some common features of CSS preprocessors that you find most useful?

 These questions should help in evaluating the candidate's knowledge and expertise in the respective areas.

+### Feedback for Naveen

+It has been a pleasure working with Naveen in our feature team.
+As a front-end developer, he has demonstrated exceptional skills and dedication, particularly in recent projects such as the support needs feature, Tealium tagging, and the welcome email template.
+His continuous involvement in design reviews and his proficiency in demoing work have significantly contributed to our team's success.

+Naveen's work on critical pages like contact details, QBA, and various API integrations and enhancements showcased his technical prowess and ability to deliver features independently.
+His leadership qualities and excellent communication skills have been invaluable assets to the team.

+Naveen’s ability to manage and execute tasks efficiently while maintaining high-quality standards has made a lasting impact.
+We will miss his contributions and the positive energy he brings to the team.
+I look forward to catching up with him soon and wish him all the best in his future endeavors.

+### Farewell Note

+Naveen, you will be greatly missed.
+Your contributions have been invaluable.
+Working with you has been a pleasure, both professionally and personally.
+Best wishes for your future endeavors!
+Looking forward to catching up soon.